sander/hierarchical-deterministic-keys/feedback-poa.md

 #### Cryptographic proofs of association to relying parties

 Both approaches enable the construction of a cryptographic proof of association based on zero-knowledge proofs.
 This enables proving association between attestations towards relying parties.
 The method is complementary to other methods for proof of association.
 These should co-exist since parties are also working on WSCAs that cannot create the zero-knowledge proof but will have other certified ways to assure relying parties of association.
+One question that is not yet addressed explicitly is whether the proof of association may be non-repudiable, or if designated verifier protocols are needed for plausible deniability.

 To follow up:

 - Require attestation protocols to provide sufficient flexiblity to support zero-knowledge proof of association.
+- with an advisory group, analyse pros and cons of having non-repudiable versus plausibly deniable proof of association.

 ### Contentious issues on interoperability